Studying on a screen

 You can highlight and make notes on-screen on the Word and PDF versions on online materials, see Additional module material formats for more information.

 Options for printing

 Print at home

-If you occasionally do want to have paper materials you can print the Word and PDF formats of module materials.
+If you occasionally do want to have paper versions of learning materials you can print the Word and PDF formats of module materials.

 If you find reading on white paper difficult you could try buying a pack of coloured overlays to save the need to print on coloured paper.
 You can buy these online or in high street stationery shops.

 If you have told us about a disability and identified that, due to a disability-related need, you would benefit from receiving online module materials in print, we can arrange for these to be sent to you.

 Please be aware that the online materials are designed to be studied online and you will receive copies of everything that’s on the module website.
 There is a lot of material and it can be difficult to follow links between different sections or to external websites.
 This is where the PDF, Word or ebook versions can work better.
 You’ll also receive a lot of paper, in addition to any textbooks for your module, which you’ll need to manage and store.